ALRTsys/ALRT/README.md

 For the mysql-connector-python you need to watch this short video to make sure the connector does work:https://www.youtube.com/watch?v=MhaH7o3lf4E (starts from 4:30 and ends at 12:52).

-After installing all the required packages using the terminal in PyCharm write this command and then press return:
+After installing all the required packages using the terminal in PyCharm write this command and then press enter:

                  Python main.py